openshift/ovn-kubernetes/go-controller/README.md

      initialize master which enables both cluster manager (allocates node subnets) and network controller manager (which watches pods/nodes/services/policies and creates OVN db resources), requires the hostname as argument
   -init-cluster-manager string
      initialize cluster manager that watches nodes (allocates subnet for each node from the cluster-subnets), requires the hostname as argument and doesn't connect to the OVN dbs.
-  -init-network-controller-manager string
+  -init-ovnkube-controller string
-     initialize network-controller-manager (which watches pods/nodes/services/policies and create OVN db resources), requires the hostname as argument.
+     initialize ovnkube-controller (which watches pods/nodes/services/policies and create OVN db resources), requires the hostname as argument.
   -init-node string
      initialize node, requires the name that node is registered with in kubernetes cluster -cleanup-node string